Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 How often should employees receive cybersecurity awareness training?

-Monthly modules with monthly simulated phishing campaigns is the minimum effective cadence.
+Monthly modules paired with simulated phishing campaigns on the same schedule is the minimum effective cadence.
 Annual compliance training does not change behaviour.
-Fusion Computing recommends monthly modules plus monthly unannounced simulations as the operational floor.
+Fusion Computing recommends 12 modules plus 12 unannounced simulations a year as the operational floor.

 How much does cybersecurity awareness training cost for a small business in Canada?